 Teriflunomide (Aubagio) | Teriflunomide reduces the number of activated white blood cells in the central nervous system. | |

-For people living with active relapsing MS, the only way to know whether a DMT will be effective is to begin taking it.
+For people living with active relapsing MS, your healthcare team may use MRI scans and biomarker tests to help you make the choice about which DMT to try.
+Sometimes, the only way to know whether a DMT will be effective for you is to begin taking it.
 Many people with relapsing MS find it necessary to switch to a different DMT over the course of their treatment.
+If you’re curious about what treatment options for relapsing MS are available for you, talk to your neurologist.

 Do you still have questions about disease-modifying treatments for relapsing MS?
 Share them in the comments below, or start a conversation with others on your Activities page.